 NAHB also urges Congress to create an efficient, temporary guest worker program that allows employers to recruit legal immigrant workers when there is a shortage of domestic workers and allows these immigrants to be put on the path to temporary or permanent legal residency or citizenship.
 Finally, NAHB supports congressional efforts to address the concerns created by the growing undocumented immigrant population and create a system whereby they can achieve legal status.

-The Border Security, Economic Opportunity, and Immigration Modernization Act (S. 744), passed by the Senate on June 27, addresses many elements advocated by the home building community, including enhancements to border security and a workable employment verification system that honors the direct employer-employee relationship.
+The Border Security, Economic Opportunity, and Immigration Modernization Act (S. 744) passed by the Senate last summer addresses many elements advocated by the home building community, including enhancements to border security and a workable employment verification system that honors the direct employer-employee relationship.
 However, NAHB remains concerned that the new W Visa program in S. 744 unfairly discriminates against the housing industry during a critical juncture in its recovery, and the association is pushing for much-needed changes to the final legislation.

 As the legislative process moves forward, NAHB stands ready to work with Congress to craft a final bill that best meets the needs of the housing industry.

 10. Use All Legal Means Necessary to Protect Property Rights